railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 Database openerp_ch01
 ---------------------

 To create the \ ``openerp_ch01``\   database, enter the database name \ ``openerp_ch01``\   into the :guilabel:`New database` field.
 Make sure that the :guilabel:`Load Demonstration Data`  checkbox is checked.
 Each Open ERP module will now be loaded with previously-constructed demonstration data as it's installed.
-Choose the default language for this database (English for many readers of this book), then click  *Ok* .
+Choose the default language for this database (English for many readers of this book), then click :guilabel:`Ok`.

 Wait for the message showing that the database has been successfully created, along with the user accounts and passwords (\ ``admin/admin``\   and \ ``demo/demo``\  ).
 Now you've created this seed database you can extend it without knowing the super administrator password.